CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 Now run the installer.

-Choose English UK keyboard with extended Windows keys.
+Choose 105 Intl keyboard + English UK keyboard with no variant.

 For partitioning choose entire hard drive and default options for partitions and GRUB.